CONTACT ME THROUGH COURSE EMAIL: Use the following as back-up only: email@example.com

 Your full participation demonstrates whether you

 are achieving the student learning outcomes of the course, or not.
-Also, you
+You

-may receive a failing grade through non-participation.
-Or you may be dropped
+may receive a failing grade if you do not participate, or you may be dropped

 Complete the orientation activities (at the mandatory orientation on campus